bjblayney/npm-devenv/README.md

 ### Make it modular
 A module encapsulates related code into a single unit of code.
 When creating a module, this can be interpreted as moving all related functions into a file.

+### HTTP Client
+The response object / Stream that you get from http.get() also has a setEncoding() method.
+If you call this method with "utf8", the "data" events will emit Strings rather than the standard Node Buffer objects which you have to explicitly convert to Strings.